Noelle Campbell-Sharp: Early career

 Roche secured an invoice clerk-typist job with a foundry and agricultural machinery company, Pierce's, in Wexford.
 She moved to Dublin, attended the Brendan Smith Academy of Acting and acted with the Young Dublin Players, and based on that secured a role as a Public Relations Officer for the Gaiety Theatre, with her first client being Peter O'Toole.

+Journalism

 After her marriage to British fashion photographer Neil Campbell-Sharp, she began to write text to go with his work, and later to manage his career, and so became involved with fashion journalism.
 The marriage ended some years later.

 Publishing

 Campbell-Sharp began to work with Irish Tatler magazine, buying it out in 1979, using a company established with Kilkenny People editor, John Kerry Keane.
 She shortened Irish Tatlers working title to IT, and edited it until 1988.
 She also purchased a number of other titles, publishing 11 at one point, including Social and Personal, which she later sold to Michael Smurfit's Smurfit Publishing, and Success.
 She also published Ryanair's in-flight magazine for some years, and later won a legal action to retain that contract.
 Additionally her publishing company won a contract to publish a magazine for Ryanair's frequent target of criticism, Aer Rianta.

 Campbell-Sharp sold her magazine business to Robert Maxwell, 51% in 1989, and 49% in 1991, to be bought out over five years.
 His death, and the unravelling of his business, left her without the balance of the sale price, a loss she estimated at £10 million.
 Her partner at that time, musician Niall McGuinness, brother of U2’s manager Paul McGuinness, died suddenly about a year later, aged 39.

 With her main residence in Killiney, she purchased a property in the coastal area of Ballinskelligs in County Kerry in the late 1980s, having it renovated under architect Alfred Cochrane.
 She was very active on the Dublin social scene, and became friends with Terry Keane.
 She took a legal action over reporting, against Hugh Leonard and Independent News and Media, being awarded £70,000 and costs of over £100,000 in 1997.
 She secured a nomination for election to the board of directors of Bank of Ireland in 1992 but failed to be elected.
 She also managed a rock band, Against the Storm, in 1994–1995.